bsml320/DeepHTLV/README.md

  pip install tensorflow-gpu==1.15
   ```
 ### Data processing
-DeepHTLV was trained and evaluated on our own largest, curated benchmark database of HTLV-1 VISs from the [Viral Integration Site Database (VISDB)] (https://bioinfo.uth.edu/VISDB/index.php/homepage).
+DeepHTLV was trained and evaluated on our own largest, curated benchmark database of HTLV-1 VISs from the [Viral Integration Site Database (VISDB)](https://bioinfo.uth.edu/VISDB/index.php/homepage).
 We retrieved 33,845 positive VIS samples.
 Each sample consisted of VISs compiled from experimental papers and other database sources.
 The sites were all indicated with a chromosome, denoted by <i> chr </i>, and an insertion site denoted by a base pair.
 This information was extracted and to capture surrounding genomic features, we expanded the insertion site by <i> 500bp </i> up and downstream to generate a VIS region of <i> 1kbp </i>.
 To generate the negative data, the package <i> bedtools </i> is required.
 You can install it with <p>
   ```
   pip install bedtools
   ```